jalakoo/mock-graph-data-generator-streamlit/README.md

 # MOCK GRAPH DATA GENERATOR
 Applet using [Streamlit](https://streamlit.io) to conveniently design and generate interwoven mock data.
+A running cloud instance of this can be found [here](https://dev.neo4j.com/mock-graph-data-generator)

 ## Install Poetry
 This applet uses [Poetry](https://python-poetry.org) for dependency management.